Skip to content

 T: Detection task execution time (milliseconds)

-Based on different execution times for each monitor, the following table can be listed:
+Based on different monitor execution durations, the following table can be listed:

-Single Detection Time Single Pod Detection Capability Compared to Baseline
+Single Detection Time (ms) Single Pod Detection Capacity Compared to Baseline

 300 1,000 167%